 - Search Console: Submit your homepage by using the “Fetch as Google” feature and check for errors.

 This is also an excellent time to run website performance tests and check page load speeds.
 Be sure to continue to monitor your new site in the coming weeks and months.
 After about two months, start measuring and comparing the new website metrics to the last benchmarked numbers from the old website.

 Is It Time to Redesign Your Website?

 There are many things to keep in mind as you consider if it’s time to redesign your website.
-If when reading the signs we listed above, you started thinking, “Yes! this describes my website” don’t worry, we can help!
-Get in touch, to start moving your website forward and growing your business.
+If, when reading the signs we listed above, you started thinking, “Yes!
+This describes my website,” don’t worry, I can help!